 Not only did I manage to make the measurement fit my bundt I was also able to experiment on using two loaf pans and they both came out great!
 So don’t despair if you don’t have a bundt pan for this, two regular loaf pans are good to use for this cake as well.

-Most of all, when Thanksgiving and Christmas season arrive – I just add a cup or so of chopped cranberries and then it’s my perfect Thanksgiving/Christmas/Holiday treat!
+Most of all, when Thanksgiving and Christmas season arrives – I just add a cup or so of chopped cranberries, and then it’s my perfect Thanksgiving/Christmas/Holiday treat!

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!

 Click the above icon to print.
 To remove images for easy printing, simply click on each photo.

 - 4 large navel oranges (finely grate the orange rind and set aside the zest then squeeze all the oranges to get about 1

 - 2 teaspoons baking powder (add 1/2 tsp more if using 2 loaf pans)

 - 1 1/2 tsp salt